-BUSINESS DEVELOPMENT - RETAIL
+BUSINESS ECONOMIC DEVELOPMENT - RETAIL

-The retail sales potential of any geographic market is based upon two factors:
+The retail sales potential of any geographic market is based upon two factors a mixture of many factors, a few of which are:

-- The number of households within the market and the income of those households.
-These variables are dynamic and depend, in large part, upon a variety of factors beyond the control of any entity tasked with maximizing a market's retail potential. - 2) The market's ability to compete successfully against neighboring markets.
+- 1) The number of households within the market and the income of those households.
+These variables are dynamic and depend, in large part, upon a variety of factors beyond the control of any entity tasked with maximizing a market's retail potential. - 2) The average disposable income of those households. - 3) The sophistication an depth of surrounding competing markets. - 4) The presence of a marketing effort for the area (as opposed to the marketing of an individual venue). - 5)-The market's ability to compete successfully against neighboring markets.
 Meaning that if there are gaps in the local market's supply of desirable retailers, residents are forced to shop and dine in neighboring markets.
 Or conversely, is the market pulling shoppers and diners in from outside of its borders?